standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 twelve, when I shall come round and see that you are properly ready.
 Do you understand?”

-{57}“Can’t any of you speak?” said Mr. Merry.
+“Can’t any of you speak?” said Mr. Merry.
 “Can’t you do something else than sit, when a lady makes kind proposals of this sort to you?
 What do any of you ever do for Miss Basden, that she should